yandex/CMICOT/README.md

 *-x VAL*

-The maximum number of levels (for target feature) or binary representatives (for explanatory features).
-Default: 10.
+The maximum number of levels or binary representatives (default: 10).
 The option can greatly affect the quality of the feature selection.
 Note that `VAL` is the maximum number, i.e. depending on the binarization mode (`--binarization`) and on the distribution of the original feature values the actual number can be less (e.g., `-x 5` will not transform a binary feature to a set of five binary features).

 Transform every original variable (including the target) to a binary variable: